The 7 Stages Of Grief And How They Affect Your Mental Health

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 If you have ever experienced the loss of a loved one or a significant change in your life, you have likely navigated the various stages of the grief process.
-Although almost everyone experiences grief at some point, it is a very personal and unique experience for each bereaved person.
+Although almost everyone experiences grief at some point, it is a personal and unique experience.

-While grief can feel overwhelming and the pain associated with it is real, it’s important to understand that it is a natural process.
-Identifying the various stages of grief, such as the denial stage and bargaining stage, and knowing what to expect during each one can help you understand the emotional changes that occur following a loss.
+While grief can be overwhelming, and the pain associated with it is real, it may be helpful to understand that it is a natural process.
+Identifying the various stages of grief, such as the denial and bargaining stages, and knowing what to expect during each can help you understand the emotional changes that occur following a loss.
 Starting online therapy and exploring helpful resources, like support groups or coping strategies, can be beneficial for many experiencing grief.

 Getty/AnnaStills

-Any loss that results in a significant change in life can cause feelings of loss.
-This can include moving to a new location, going through a divorce or breakup, losing a job, being diagnosed with a medical condition, experiencing legal issues, and much more.
-Such events can lead to complicated grief or even clinical depression.
+Any event that results in a significant change in life can cause feelings of loss.
+Events that may cause grief include a move to a new location, a divorce or breakup, job loss, the death of a loved one due to a terminal illness, and much more.
+Some events can lead to complicated grief or even clinical depression.

-It is not uncommon to wonder why you feel overwhelmed in a grieving situation or to question how long you will have these feelings.
+Feeling overwhelmed in a grieving situation or questioning how long you will have these feelings is not uncommon.
 If you are experiencing grief, it is okay to feel a shift in emotions or even experience moments when you feel numb.
 It’s important to allow yourself to grieve, feel all the emotions, and know when to seek help, such as support groups or counseling.

-When you are grieving, it can feel like a very lonely time.
-It’s important to know, however, that you are not alone.
-Everyone experiences the emptiness and isolation of grief from time to time in life.
-Often, the healthiest way to move forward after a loss is to allow yourself to go through the stages of grieving, utilizing coping strategies like seeking a creative outlet or connecting with family members.
+Often, a helpful way to move forward after a loss is to allow yourself to go through the stages of grieving and use coping strategies like seeking a creative outlet or connecting with family members.
 In addition, services like hospice care help families and loved ones cope with the inevitability of death by providing physical, psychological, and spiritual support.

-Some people pass through the 7 stages of grief relatively quickly, navigating all the stages as they process their emotions.
-Others may experience one stage or more than once and for different lengths of time, as the grief process varies from person to person.
-These are all normal experiences of grief, and it's essential to understand that there is no instant happiness or quick fix when it comes to healing.
+The grief stages are all normal experiences of grief, and it's essential to understand that there is no instant relief or quick fix when it comes to healing.
 It's important to acknowledge your feelings, seek support, and give yourself the time you need to gradually lift slightly from the depths of grief.

 Shock and denial

-The first of the 7 stages of grief, shock, and denial, is typically when emotions are most profound.
+The early stages of grief, shock, and denial are typically when emotions are most profound.
 The fact that you have experienced a loss may be evident, but you may still have underlying feelings of shock, disbelief, or panic as you try to deal with the situation.

 During this stage, many people experience physical symptoms such as nausea or vomiting, difficulty sleeping, decreased appetite, or heart palpitations.
 As these physical symptoms lessen over time, feeling emotionally "numb" is also common.
 Some people may describe this stage as feeling as if they are watching someone else's life on a movie screen or as if they are detached from the reality of what has happened, seeing things differently than before.